Patient-Centered Dental Home (PCDH) Quality Indicators Clearinghouse

 - Phase 3 (complete): Measure concepts included in each component (e.g., percentage of population that obtains necessary dental care)

-- Phase 4 (in progress): Specific Quality Indicators, including Measures and Standards
+- Phase 4 (complete): Specific Quality Indicators, including Measures and Standards

 To identify existing dental quality and performance measures and accreditation standards, we first compiled measures from environmental scans previously conducted by the Dental Quality Alliance (DQA) (including practice-based and pediatric measures) and the National Quality Forum (NQF), as well as standards from the major organizations that accredit or recognize practices as dental homes or patient-centered medical homes, including AAAHC and NCQA, respectively.
 Next, we focused our search on identifying dental measures that were either new or updated since the DQA and NQF environmental scans were conducted in 2012.
 This included a PubMed search and an online search.